 write-cache on the

 We’ll be able to determine that in the next step.
-For now, let’s see if there was a deploy for this service since we also know from the tag table that a new version was highly correlated with the latency.
+For now, let’s see if there was a deploy for this service since we also know from the attribute table that a new version was highly correlated with the latency.

 The Compare Operations table lets you go back to the Service Health view for an operation using the More ( ⋮ ) icon.
 Doing this will verify if there was a deployment at the time latency on our service started.